1. Home

 Commonly referred to as a bunion, this condition involves a bump that gradually develops on the inner edge of your foot at the base of your big toe.
 This new position of the big toe and resulting bump can change how you walk and may become very painful for some seniors.

 Although there are few treatments for bunions, orthotics are commonly used to reduce pain and improve walking mechanics.
-This can be done by increasing support under the bunion itself or by providing more arch support to limit the amount of stress through the base of the big toe.
+They can do this by increasing support under the bunion itself or by providing more arch support to limit the amount of stress through the base of the big toe.

 Many older adults also opt for a type of orthotic called a toe spacer, which sits between your big toe and second toe to help reposition the big toe during walking.